Social vulnerability: Background

-Definitions
+Definitions and Types

 "Vulnerability" derives from the Latin word vulnerare (to wound) and describes the potential to be harmed physically and/or psychologically.
 Vulnerability is often understood as the counterpart of resilience, and is increasingly studied in linked social-ecological systems.
 The Yogyakarta Principles, one of the international human rights instruments use the term "vulnerability" as such potential to abuse or social exclusion.

 The concept of social vulnerability emerged most recently within the discourse on natural hazards and disasters.
 To date no one definition has been agreed upon.
 Similarly, multiple theories of social vulnerability exist.
 Most work conducted so far focuses on empirical observation and conceptual models.
 Thus, current social vulnerability research is a middle range theory and represents an attempt to understand the social conditions that transform a natural hazard (e.g. flood, earthquake, mass movements etc.) into a social disaster.
 The concept emphasizes two central themes: